Code-Institute-Submissions/GurraT-LittleS/README.md

  * Luca Nardone from Pexels
  * Serinus Canaria from Pexels
  * Adrien Olichon from Pexels
+ * Rene Asmussen from Pexels
+ * Quang Nguyen from Pexels
+ * Pixabay from Pexels

 ### Links
 - I have extracted information or linked to following pages to provide the personas using my pages with useful information